How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Product: Thinfinity Workspace Version: 7 and above RADIUS (Remote Authentication Dial-In User Service) is a networking protocol used for centralized authentication, authorization, and accounting (AAA) for remote access services.
 It enables secure ...

-• Configure Single Sign-On in using PingID with SAML
+• Configure Single Sign-On Using PingID with SAML

 Product: Thinfinity Workspace Version: 7 and above PingID SAML (Security Assertion Markup Language) enables single sign-on (SSO) by acting as an identity provider (IDP), allowing users to authenticate once with PingID and securely access multiple ...